Fonta1n3/FullyNoded/Docs/Lightning.md

 Start lightning:<br/>
 `cd /home/you/lightning`<br/>
-`./lightningd/lightningd`<br/>
+`lightningd --conf=/home/you/.lightning/config`<br/>

 ### Connect Fully Noded

-In Fully Noded go to Home screen  and tap the  ⚡️, from there you will be automatically prompted to add a node:<br/>
+In Fully Noded go to "Settings" > "Node Manager" > +, from there you will be automatically prompted to add a node:<br/>
 - add a label
 - add the rpc user: `lightning`
 - add the rpc password which is the `http-pass` you added to the config from above: `aPasswordYouWillSoonCreate`
 - add the onion address (hostname) we created earlier, ensure you add the port at the end: `theHostnameYouJustSavedFromThePreviousSteps.onion:1312`
+- ignore the macaroon and cert as that is for LND only

 Thats it, Fully Noded will now automatically use those credentials for any lightning related functionality.
 You can only have one lightning node at a a time, to add a new one just overwrite the existing credentials.